 The 2010 growing season began poorly, with extensive rains blanketing much of western Canada.
 Grain growers were forced to defer seeding an estimated 10.5 million acres of land across the prairies until early June 2010.
 Although significant inroads were subsequently made, it was not supported by hot, dry weather.
 Rather, record or near-record rainfalls continued to vex farmers through much of the remaining growing season.
 This was accompanied by an equally cool and wet fall, which tempered the pace of the harvest significantly.
-Compounding these problems were the effects of a mid September frost, which undermined the quality of the crop yet to be gathered.
+Compounding these problems were the effects of a mid September frost.